focrensh/role-lab/docs/index.rst

 - README (markdown) is important for adding descriptions and context to your role for others to use
 - meta - contains information that ansible-galaxy uses to define the role (Author, dependencies, etc)

-This structure may seem overwhelming but there is a helpful command we will cover later for getting started which will create all of these folders/files for you.
+This structure may seem overwhelming but there is a helpful command, which we will cover later, for getting started that will create the folder/file structure for you.

 What is Ansible Galaxy
 ----------------------